ShareMyWorks/ColorSelectionAlgorithm/README.md

 # ColorSelectionAlgorithm
-To solve such problem : select M balls from N colors and list all combinations.
+To solve such problem : Take M balls from N colors and list all combinations.